Protect and Survive: Household shelters

+Provisions

-Provisions were to be sufficient to last the prescribed fourteen days.
-It was recommended to stock three and a half gallons of drinking water per person, and to then double this amount to have sufficient provision for washing.
+Provisions within the fallout room were to be sufficient to last the prescribed fourteen days.
+It was recommended to stock three and a half gallons of drinking water per person, and to then double this amount (for a total of seven gallons per person) to have sufficient provision for washing (a family of four could thus be expected to keep twenty-eight gallons on hand).
 The water was to be bottled for immediate use in the fallout room, with additional supplies to be contained in the bath, basins, and other containers, and all of this sealed or covered against fallout.

-The fallout room was to be stocked with foods which could be "eaten cold, which keep fresh, and which are tinned or well wrapped", and which were to be kept in a closed cabinet or cupboard; it was recommended to maintain a variety of foods including sugar, jams, and other sweet foods, cereals, biscuits, meats, vegetables, and fruits and fruit juices.
+The fallout room was to be stocked with foods which could be "eaten cold, which keep fresh, and which are tinned or well wrapped", and which were to be kept in a closed cabinet or cupboard; it was recommended to maintain a variety of foods including sugar, jams, and other sweet foods, cereals, biscuits, meats, vegetables, and fruits and fruit juices (with said juices ideally being in tins according to the "Water and Food" film).
 Children would need tinned or powdered milk and babies "their normal food as far as is possible."
 These provisions were to be accompanied by tin and bottle openers, cutlery, and crockery.
+Perishable foods were to be eaten first.
 In the "Food Consumption" film, it was stated that only minimal eating was needed since householders would normally be resting under shelter; those reading the pamphlet were merely told to eat sparingly.
 Whether people would have been able to acquire fourteen days' worth of provisions if the Protect and Survive advice had been issued for real was disputed at official level, let alone unofficially.

-A battery-powered radio would have been essential for receiving outside messages, and it was recommended to take a spare radio in addition to batteries; aerials were not to be extended until an attack was concluded to avoid electromagnetic pulse damage.
+A battery-powered radio would have been essential for receiving outside messages, and it was recommended to take a spare radio as well as plenty of batteries; aerials were not to be extended until an attack was concluded to avoid electromagnetic pulse damage.
 The basic "survival kit" was rounded off with stocks of warm clothing and a copy of the Protect and Survive pamphlet.
 In terms of additional provisions, the following items were all described as useful: